 Generally, the shorter the timeframe, the lower your interest rate.
 Thus, a shorter-term variable refinance will generally get you a low rate, and a longer-term fixed rate will come with a higher interest rate.

-As an example, these are the ranges of variable rates offered by Splash Financial in October 1, 2020.
-I am publishing these as one example only, and I expect them to be out-of-date, so please view our current rate chart for the latest rates (and cash back bonus offers).
+As an example, these are the ranges of variable rates offered by Splash Financial in August of 2021.
+I am publishing these as one example only, and I expect them to be out-of-date before long, so please view our current rate chart for the latest rates (and cash back bonus offers).
 The current rates for Splash can be found on their Disclaimers page.